-INTRODUCTION Focus on Six Diseases Following are stories of people like you and me, our partners, families and friends, our mothers and fathers, sisters and brothers, children, grandparents, cousins, and aunts and uncles.
-The personal health stories we will explore include some of the most common and troubling diseases and disorders of our time.
+Following is a story of people like you and me, our partners, families and friends, our mothers and fathers, sisters and brothers, children, grandparents, cousins and aunts and uncles.

+The personal health stories explored in this series include some of the most common and troubling diseases and exposures of our time.
 They include:

+- Childhood cancer (this chapter)

 - Asthma

-- Cancer (childhood leukemia)

-- Diabetes
+- Wildfire health impacts

 - Infertility

 - Learning and developmental disabilities

 - Cognitive decline